2DegreesInvesting/ds.shiny/README.md

 Objective:

--   Understand the common structure of the input functions.
+-   Understand the common structure of the input and output functions.
--   Understand the mapping between input and output functions, and the need for a render functions.
+-   Understand the mapping between output and render functions.
+-   Extract duplication in a `render()` functions.

 ### Next (tentative)